cheryl-qian/cheryl-qian/projects/rock-paper-scissors/tutorial.md

 # Rock-Paper-Scissors Game

-Welcome to the Rock-Paper-Scissors game!
+Welcome to the Rock-Paper-Scissors game built with Python!
 This is a simple command-line game where you can play Rock-Paper-Scissors against the computer.

 ## Table of Contents